Who do you write letters for?

 If I graduated many years ago, can I still request a letter from you?

-Yes.
-I will ask for some updated information, but I'm always happy to write a letter for a former student, trainee, or mentee.
-Ideally, you will have kept in touch during the time period since we last directly interacted, but independent of that, I will still be able to speak to characteristics relevant to the recommendation letter for the time period I directly interacted with you.
+Yes, if you have stayed in contact with me to keep me up to date on what has taken place in your professional life since graduating.
+I will ask for some updated information (e.g. CV or resume), but I'm always happy to write a letter for a former student, trainee, or mentee.
+I will still be able to speak to characteristics relevant to the recommendation letter for the time period I directly interacted with you, and to the extent I am able, how you have developed professionally after graduating.